standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 * `Grammar` is the keyword which specifies that the file created is a value set file conforming to CIMPL value set parser version 5.1.
 * `Namespace` is the keyword whose value contains the namespace defined for your model.
 In this case, it's `myExample`.

-Next we specify the terms in the value set which we've defined in our clinical data requirements.
+Next we specify the terms in the value sets, which we've already defined in our clinical data requirements.
 Add the following text below the CIMPL value set header information:

 ```
 CodeSystem:     SCT = http://snomed.info/sct